citp/privacy-policy-historical/p/ps/psp/pspgweber.com.md

-> *The following text is extracted and transformed from the pspgweber.com privacy policy that was archived on 2011-01-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110104044745id_/http%3A//www.pspgweber.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pspgweber.com privacy policy that was archived on 2011-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101160318id_/http%3A//www.pspgweber.com/privacy-policy.html) for the most accurate reproduction.*

-# PSPgweber - Term of Services and Privacy Policy
+# Privacy Policy and Terms of Service | PSPgweber